 2. Cut-and-Come-Again Harvest

-This technique is ideal for loose-leaf lettuce or any variety you want to harvest multiple times.
+This technique is ideal for loose-leaf lettuce or any variety you want to harvest multiple times from.

 How to do it: